The Pesky Problems of Boat Pests

 For more on dealing with pests, including some eco-friendly preventions that won’t put the environment or your crew at risk, see PS August 2019, “Giving Bugs the Big Goodbye.”
 If you do get bit by a spider the NIH offers an identification guide, and advice on treatment.

-Finally, if you have a favorite insect preventative or entertaining insect story to share, I’d love to hear about it in the comments section, or you can send it direct by emailing me at practicalsailor@belvoir.com.
+Finally, if you have a favorite insect preventative or entertaining insect story to share, I’d love to hear about it in the comments section, or you can send it direct by emailing me at [email protected].

 Darrell Nicholson

 Darrell Nicholson is Director of Belvoir Media Group's marine division and the editor of Practical Sailor.
 A lifelong thalassophile, he grew up sailing everything from El Toro dinghies to classic Morgans on Miami's Biscayne Bay.
 In the early 90s, he left a newspaper job to sail an old gaff-rigged ketch across the Pacific and has been writing about boats and the sea ever since.
 His weekly blog Inside Practical Sailor offers an inside look at current research and gear tests at Practical Sailor, while his award-winning column,"Rhumb Lines," tracks boating trends and reflects upon the sailing life.
 He sails a Sparkman & Stephens-designed Yankee 30 out of St. Petersburg, Florida.
+You can reach him at darrellnicholson.com.

 7 COMMENTS